What you'll need

 Press and hold the Rectangle Frame tool in the Tools panel and select the Ellipse Frame tool.
 Press Shift and drag to create a perfect circle.

-With the round frame selected, choose File > Place and open any photo on your computer.
-We used Set Neon Cactus from Adobe Stock.
+With the round frame selected, choose File > Place and open any photo on your computer, or use our sample file.

 Now you can reposition your image inside the frame.
-Press V to switch to the Selection tool.
-When you hover over the image, the Content Grabber appears (a donut-shaped circle).
+Press the V key to switch to the Selection tool.
+When you hover over the image, the Content Grabber appears (donut-shaped circle).
 Drag the Content Grabber to move the image inside the frame.
 To move the frame on the page, drag it by its edge or square bounding box.

-You can create standout text with the professional typesetting features in InDesign.
-Press T to select the Type tool, and drag to draw a large text frame for your headline.
+Press the T key to select the Type tool and drag a large text frame for your headline.

 Type your headline text.
-Select your text and choose a font from the Font menu in the Control panel at the top.
-You can choose a font that’s already installed on your computer, or add new fonts from the vast Adobe Typekit Library available to Adobe Creative Cloud members.
+Select your text with the Type tool and choose a font from the Character section of the Properties panel.
+You can choose a font that’s already installed on your computer or activate new fonts from Adobe Fonts available to Adobe Creative Cloud members.

 To continue formatting, specify a font size, leading (vertical spacing between lines of text), and tracking (spacing between characters).

-We used Merel from the Typekit Library in medium and bold weights at 18 pt and 36 pt font sizes and increased tracking values for all the text to make the headline appear airy.
+We used Merel from Adobe Fonts in medium and black weights at 18 pt and 36 pt font sizes and increased tracking values to make the headline appear airy.

 You may notice awkward line breaks caused by automatic hyphenation.
-To create smoother line endings, we clicked Paragraph Formatting Controls in the left corner of the Control panel and unchecked Hyphenate.
+To create smoother line endings, we clicked the More Options button (three dots) at the bottom of the Paragraph section of the Properties panel and deselected Hyphenate.

-Add simple shapes in bright colors and angle your text to liven up your layout.
+Add simple shapes in bright colors and angle your text to liven up the layout.

 To save a PDF you can hand off for printing, choose File > Export.
 Select Adobe PDF (Print), and then click Save.
-In the Export Adobe PDF dialog box that appears, select the High Quality Print preset at the top and click Export.
+In the Export Adobe PDF window that appears, select the High Quality Print preset at the top and click Export.

 Now that you’ve got the hang of it, practice creating design variations.
-Get inspired by these alternate layouts Erica created for this project.
+Get inspired by the alternate layouts we created for this project.